How to Use SQL Management Studio for Database Administration

 - Execute the Query: Click the "Execute" button or press

-F5 to run the query.
-The results will appear in the lower pane.
+- View Results: The results will appear in the lower pane of the query editor.

 Step 6: Backup and Restore Databases